zaboople/klonk/TheGURQ.md

 Second of all, there's no need to include "window shopping" in our linear history; this is when you undo a ways, take a look around, then skedaddle out of there back to "the present" without changing anything.

-The act of undoing need only become part of our linear history IF we squash the proverbial butterfly and alter "the past"; in that case the act of undoing itself must instantly be recorded as a series of changes, by replaying the redo stack *onto* the undo stack *twice*: 1) Forwards, for the original changes 2) and then backwards, to record the history of our undoing (we'll come back to the memory space usage).
+The act of undoing need only become part of our linear history IF we squash the proverbial butterfly and thus alter "the past"; in that case the act of undoing itself is instantly be recorded as a series of changes, by replaying the redo stack *onto* the undo stack *twice*: 1) Forwards, for the original changes 2) and then backwards, to record the history of our undoing (we'll come back to the memory space usage).
 So:

     A) ----> Original changes
     B) <---- Undoing them